Ghalib ibn Abd al-Rahman: Middle March

 In 946, Ghālib was placed in charge of the Middle March.
-In this capacity, according to al-Maḳḳarī, a late source, he rebuilt the castle of Medinaceli (Madīnat Sālim) and used it as a base to harass the Christian kingdom of León.
+In this capacity, according to al-Maqqarī, a late source, he rebuilt the castle of Medinaceli (Madīnat Sālim) and used it as a base to harass the Christian kingdom of León.
 In 953, he attacked the Leonese county of Castile, bringing back many prisoners and much booty, but the border remained unchanged.

 In 954, a Sicilian fleet under the orders of the Fāṭimid caliph al-Muʿizz sacked the ʿUmayyad city of Almería.
-The next year (955), Ghālib led a punitive naval raid on the coast of Fāṭimid Ifrīḳiya (Africa).
-This expedition failed, but in 956 a second expedition with seventy ships captured and razed Marsā al-Kharaz and plundered Ṭabarḳa and Sūsa.
+The next year (955), Ghālib led a punitive naval raid on the coast of Fāṭimid Ifrīqiya (Africa).
+This expedition failed, but in 956 a second expedition with seventy ships captured and razed Marsā al-Kharaz and plundered Ṭabarqa and Sūsa.

 In 960, ʿAbd al-Raḥmān III restored the deposed Sancho I to the Leonese throne in exchange for ten border fortresses.
 This condition had not been fulfilled when the caliph died in October 961.
 Sancho's rival, Ordoño IV, had fled to the Count Fernán González of Castile, who, in obedience to the treaty between his sovereign, now Sancho, and the caliphate, sent him as a prisoner to Ghālib at Medinaceli, who passed him along to Córdoba.
 There he was interviewed by the new caliph, al-Ḥakam II, in April 962 and agreed to uphold Sancho's deal if the caliph would restore him to the throne.
 Before this new agreement could be put into effect, Sancho I renewed his promise to hand over the ten fortresses.
 Following the death of Ordoño IV shortly after, Sancho reneged.
 He then allied with the Kingdom of Navarre and the County of Barcelona to attack the caliphate.
 Al-Ḥakam II then personally led an army to the border in the summer of 963, seizing the fortresses of Gormaz and Atienza while Ghālib and Yaḥyā ibn Muḥammad al-Tujībī, the governor of Zaragoza, led a two-pronged attack on Navarre.
 Ghālib captured Calahorra from the Navarrese and al-Tujībī defeated their king, García Sánchez I, in battle.